Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry from Gauge Theory

 Using the fact

 one can see that the last term in Eq. \eq{bps-ym} is a topological term, i.e.,

 if and only if the two-form $\Omega$ is closed, i.e. $d\Omega=0$.
-In other words, when $M$ is a K\"ahler manifold, the last term in Eq. \eq{bps-ym} depends only on the topological class of the K\"ahler-form $\Omega$ and the vector bundle $E$ on $M$.
-Although we have originally started with the positive definite action \eq{curved-ym}, the term in the brace $[\cdots]$ in Eq. \eq{bps-ym} after separating a topological term is not necessarily positive definite due to the second term.
-In order to keep the positive definiteness of the Yang-Mills action \eq{bps-ym} after separating the topological term, it is necessary to impose the following requirement
+In other words, when $M$ is a K\"ahler manifold, the last term in Eq. \eq{bps-ym} depends only on the topological class of the K\"ahler-form $\Omega$ and the vector bundle $E$ over $M$.
+Note that Eq. \eq{bps-ym}, except the second term, is very similar to the Bogomol'nyi equation for Yang-Mills instantons whose action is bounded by a topological term.
+Indeed we can apply the Bogomol'nyi argument to Eq. \eq{bps-ym} thanks to the identity $\frac{1}{8} \varepsilon^{ABCDEF} I_{CD} I_{EF} = I_{AB}$.
+More precisely, it is easy to see that a solution obeying the $\Omega$-self-duality equations \be \la{duy-ym} F_{AB} \pm * (F \wedge \Omega \big)_{AB} = 0 \ee automatically satisfies the condition